cala21/NorthropComp_SP2016/SandBox_noDB/patches_unet/README.md

+Messing with our inputs...
+Changes: use configurations.txt file again to set patch dimensions, epochs, size, and other stuff, currently using 32x32 using original pre_processesing but reduce images to a scale of 1-5 pre_proc now done in extract_batches rather than dbproxy re-up to 5 labels, but I don't know what to do with 255 so I just gave it label 0 masks are also on a scale of 1-5
+UNET mask input/model output adjusted for 5 classes (change back to 4 if you wanna keep using 4)

+As you can see in config, the last model I trained used 7100 subimgs & 10 epochs because I'm running this on my laptop (you could probably train faster if you ran it on a potato instead of my laptop's gpu) Compared to the 190000 patches + 150 epochs the original paper uses I would hope that params which are a bit higher will produce more accurate results.

+I've tried messing with the patch size params and stuff, but I don't trust anything from that to be meaningful without proper training.

+Testing accuracies come out to be 70-75% usually with the small training size.
+Last model was ~72% supposedly, check the performances.txt file in experiments...
+Can look at the sample input imgs/masks but you may have to do it locally.
+They look pitch black to me on github but they shouldn't be

 # NorthropComp_SP2016

 This is Northrop Computing, senior project 2016/2017.
 The Wiki contains useful resources (readings and docs) about machine learning and neural net.